zaschiff/Kotlin-BNR/README.md

 # Book Remainder

 The remainder of the book is chapter 19 - 22.
-At this point in the book, we have completed all work associatde with NyetHack and Sandbox. the remaining work will be done in the repl.
+At this point in the book, we have completed all work associated with NyetHack and Sandbox.
+The remaining work will be done in the repl.